-Statelessness a hurdle for some rescued Thai boys
+Statelessness a hurdle for some boys rescued from Thai cave

 He explained that the most glaring problem is that if his stateless players want to travel outside the province, they must get a pass with official permission, whether for personal affairs or a soccer competition.
 Getting a passport to take up various European clubs' invitations to watch them play is an even bigger task.

 There are 488,105 stateless people registered in Thailand, according to government statistics.
-The actual number of stateless people could be as high as 3.5 million, according to the International Observatory on Statelessness.
+The actual number could be as high as 3.5 million, according to the International Observatory on Statelessness.
 The group says that stateless people in Thailand are unable to vote, buy land, seek legal employment, work in certain occupations or travel freely.

 Northern Thailand, whose porous borders have long been a boon to migrants, refugees and smugglers, is a melting pot of ethnic groups, including the Akha, Lahu, Lisu, Yao, Shan, Hmong and Karen.
 In neighboring Myanmar, the frontier regions are dominated by ethnic minority groups, but underdevelopment and conflict make opportunities scarce.
 Some people flee for their lives to Thailand; others just seek a better life.